What’s The Best Way To Promote My Self-Published Book?

 2. Social media, yeah, yeah

-Social media is a must to promote your book or short stories, but it can be extremely time-consuming.
+Social media is essential to promote your book or short stories, but it can be extremely time-consuming.

 If you aim to write and sell books, use your social media platform judiciously.
 It can so quickly become an enormous time waster.

-Limit your social media exposure to only a few popular platforms, such as Facebook, Twitter, or Pinterest.
+Limit your social media exposure to only a few popular platforms, such as Facebook, X (Twitter), or Pinterest.

-Don’t spend hours posting your Amazon buy link each day, as this will only drive people away.
+Don’t spend hours posting your Amazon buy link every day, as this will only drive people away.

-Use social media to connect, communicate, reply and inform, and hopefully, attract followers.
+Use social media to connect, communicate, reply, inform, and hopefully, attract followers.
 Use it to spread your author’s name, not to advertise your books continually.

 Think of social media as a spider web.
 Continue to make it a little larger every day by following some people, making new friends, and extending your reach.

-Concentrate on building your presence on one or two social media platforms and not on every site available.
+Concentrate on building your presence on one or two social media platforms, not on every site available.

 Very importantly, however, make sure you use lots of image links to attract a better click-through rate for your promotion on social media.

-People are now well-trained by Facebook and Twitter to click on images rather than text links.
-This is especially so for phone and tablet users.
+People are now well-trained by Facebook and Instagram to click on images rather than text links.
+This is especially true for phone and tablet users.

 Always use images to promote your book and blog posts to encourage people to read your book.